pamareel/datathon_nyhealthcare/README.md

 3. **Discharge** metric, to detect volume volatility

 ## 🛠 Tools Used:
-- Python for data preperation
+- Python for data preparation
 - Tableau for visualization and dashboard building
 - HTML for document analysis report